Scottish-Tech-Army/streetassist-exporter/docs/data.md

 - The table `places` is just directly used, but comes from CSV.

+## Primary views

+Once we have the data from Safety Culture, we need to turn the Safety Culture into something more useful by combining the inspection items and inspections tables, and interpreting the `item_id` fields to turn some UUID into a meaningful column name.

+### Inspection View

+The view `inspectionview` contains data about all inspections using the various "Service User Form" templates.
+It is created by joining the `inspections` and `inspection_items` fields, filtering on `template_id`, and then extracting appropriate fields (based largely on `item_id`) to extract all relevant information about an interaction.

+### Welfare Check View

+The view `welfarecheckview` contains data about all inspections using the "Welfare Check" template.
+It is created by joining the `inspections` and `inspection_items` fields, filtering on `template_id`, and then extracting appropriate fields to extract all relevant information about a welfare check.

+### Sign in Views

+The views `signinview` and `signincount` are used to track volunteer signins.

+- The view `signinview` extracts the names of each volunteer who signed in on a given night, by selecting from `inspections` where the `template_id` matches the "Sign in" template.

+- The view `signincount` converts the sign in data into nightly counts.
+It also performs some useful calculations used later (converting number of volunteers into equivalent costs at different wage rates, and calculating number of hours worked based on 7 hours per shift).

 ## Secondary views

-Having built the views, and got the data into a useful format, we go through another stage.
+Having built the primary views, and got the data into a useful format, we go through another stage.
 For example, the `client_provisions` field (that we extracted from the inspection items table and linked to the inspection in question) is a string of values representing things provided (such as "First Aid" or "Contact Friends") separated by `||`; we want to extract the various valid values to find out what was provided.
 Hence we parse things further into more detailed views.

 These views are as follows.